radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-secretstore/index.md

    <img src="todoapp-withdb.png" width="400" alt="screenshot of the todo application with a database">

    If your page matches, then it means that the container is able to access the connection string to the database from the secret store and use it to connect to the database.
 Just like before, you can test the features of the todo app.
-Add a task or two.
-Now your data is being stored in an actual database.

 1. When you're done testing press CTRL+C to terminate the port-forward.